labordynamicsinstitute/replicability-training/jira-workflow-training.md

 Do a first pass through the code files provided:

+> Do NOT run any code!

 - [ ] review the code in detail.
-- [ ] In the template, you will find `[code-check.xlsx](https://github.com/AEADataEditor/replication-template/blob/master/code-check.xlsx)`.
+- [ ] In the template, you will find *[code-check.xlsx](https://github.com/AEADataEditor/replication-template/blob/master/code-check.xlsx)*.
 Use this to create a list of all Tables and Figures in the paper, and use this to guide you in [REPLICATION.md](https://github.com/AEADataEditor/replication-template/blob/master/REPLICATION.md).
 - [ ] Fill out the "Code Description" section of the REPLICATION.md
   - Provide some information about the program files (are there 3 Stata files?
 Are there 5 Matlab programs?).
 You will use this information to fill out the `Software Used` later as well, but provide details here.
   - Did you have difficulty aligning the README with the files?
 Does the sequence suggested by the programs differ from what's written in the README?
+  - Are all the REQUIREMENTS listed?
+How long does the author say the code will run?
   - Are there files in the archive not explained in the README?
-  - **[EXPERT TIP]** You do **not** need to run the code at this time, only read the program code!
+  - **[EXPERT TIP]** You should **not**   run the code at this time, only read the program code!
 (You can do this on your laptop)

 Next fill out the following fields in the Jira ticket: options (e.g. start typing "Stata" and you will see it pop up).